rhertzog/distro-tracker/docs/design.rst

 Since the PTS aims to be extensible, it allows a simple way for vendors to implement functions which are plugged in by core code when necessary.

-Vendor-provided functions can be called using the :func:`pts.vendor.common.call` function.
-The function object itself can be retrieved by using the lower-level :func:`pts.vendor.common.get_callable` function, but this should be avoided.
+Vendor-provided functions can be called using the :func:`distro_tracker.vendor.common.call` function.
+The function object itself can be retrieved by using the lower-level :func:`distro_tracker.vendor.common.get_callable` function, but this should be avoided.

 All vendor-provided functions must be found in the module given by the